connorgr/connorgr.github.io/w/goalWriting.md

 ## Be specific, be quantifiable
 Avoid terms like "better," "good," and "improve."
 Better how?
 What is good?
 What will you do to improve?
 Be quantifiable.

+## Phrase goals as outcomes
+View your work in terms of what the output will be, not the process of the output.
+Doing this will help you write more active rather than passive goals.